JeffMacaluso/JeffMacaluso.github.io/_posts/2018-05-26-LinearRegressionAssumptions.md

 ### V) Homoscedasticity

-This assumes homoscedasticity, or the same variance within our error terms.
+This assumes homoscedasticity, which is the same variance within our error terms.
 Heteroscedasticity, the violation of homoscedasticity, occurs when we don't have an even variance within the error terms.

-This is problematic because it means the standard errors are biased, therefore causing issues with the significance tests for coefficients.
+**Why it can happen:** Our model may be giving too much weight to a subset of the data, particularly where the error variance was the largest.

+**What it will affect:** Significance tests for coefficients due to the standard errors being biased.
+Additionally, the confidence intervals will be either too wide or too narrow.

+**How to detect it:** Plot the residuals and see if the variance appears to be uniform.

-Heteroscedasticity (can you tell I like the *scedasticity* words?) can be solved either by using [weighted least squares regression](https://en.wikipedia.org/wiki/Least_squares#Weighted_least_squares) instead of the standard OLS or transforming either the dependent or highly skewed variables.
+**How to fix it:** Heteroscedasticity (can you tell I like the *scedasticity* words?) can be solved either by using [weighted least squares regression](https://en.wikipedia.org/wiki/Least_squares#Weighted_least_squares) instead of the standard OLS or transforming either the dependent or highly skewed variables.
+Alternatively, a log transformation of the label may fix it.

 ```python